HPC-FAIR/Perlmutter-docs/docs/source/index.rst

 ----------------------------------------

 **Description:**
 An issue arises when trying to load the SentenceTransformer model `'paraphrase-MiniLM-L6-v2'`.
-The problem seems to originate from a file locking mechanism when attempting to download model weights from the huggingface_hub.
 I have file lock issues on Perlmutter when my python code tries to download huggingface models/datasets.
 The symptom is hanging execution.
 To debug the issue, you have to run your job in an interative session, and use ctrl+c to stop the hangs.
 You will then see the execution runs some infinite looping to get file locks.

 **Error Traceback:**
 .. code-block:: python